solarisin/web-components/README.md

 # Solarisin.Web.Components
-A collection of general web components provided as a NuGet package.
+A collection of general web components which use GitHub actions to automatically produce a NuGet package.

 ## Updating the package repository